 What Happens if I Unintentionally Break My Fast During Ramadan?

-If a Muslim eats or drinks something during fasting hours, forgetting that they are observing sawm, the fast is still valid as they have not intentionally broken the fast.
-However, fidya may still be payable.
+If a Muslim eats or drinks something during fasting hours, forgetting that they are observing sawm, the fast is still valid as they have not intentionally broken it.
+However, Fidya may still be payable.

 Donate to UK Islamic Mission this Ramadan